OoliteProject/oolite/Documentation/docs/index.md

 To run the game, choose the Oolite icon in the 'Oolite' folder.

 ### Linux *(oolite.space package)*

-There are tools like [Gear Lever](https://github.com/mijorus/gearlever) you can use to simplify managing AppImages including adding icons to your menu.

 *(this section is not applicable for installed packages downloaded from Linux repositories)*